 Impact

-The flaw permits an authenticated user with editor, author, contributor, or site_admin privileges in Vvveb to execute arbitrary code.
-By crafting a malicious .htaccess file that maps a non‑PHP file extension to the PHP handler and then uploading PHP code with that extension, the attacker can trigger unauthenticated remote code execution when the file is accessed over HTTP.
-The weakness is classified under CWE-184, indicating insufficient file extension validation and control.
+The vulnerability permits low‑privilege authenticated users in Vvveb with editor, author, contributor, or site_admin roles to execute arbitrary code.
+By creating a malicious .htaccess file that maps an arbitrary file extension to the PHP handler and then uploading PHP code using that extension, the attacker can trigger unauthenticated remote code execution when the file is accessed through HTTP.
+The flaw is classified under CWE‑184 due to insufficient file extension validation.

 Affected Systems